diggydude/php-tree/README.md

 There are no iterators.
 Instead, the Tree and Node classes have methods useful for graphing search results and various types of subtrees.

-See the comments at the following class methods for more details:
+See examples.php and the comments at the following class methods for more details:

 Tree::__construct()